 You also might be interested in: Is 50/50 Shared Ownership A Good Idea?

 A founder breakup is much like a divorce.
 If the founders are lucky, they may come to their senses and work out an agreement for one person to leave with a payout.
 This common sense outcome rarely occurs.
 Emotions are running too high.
-A more likely outcome is the founders end up each hiring legal counsel and spending a year in court fighting over substantive and perceived issues until the parties either run out of money or the judge decides the matter.
+A more likely result is the founders end up each hiring legal counsel and spending a year in court fighting over substantive and perceived issues until the parties either run out of money or the judge decides the matter.
 Neither outcome is optimal.

 The cost of creating a founders agreement is roughly $2,000 to $4,000 depending on the negotiations.
 The fee pails in comparison to the $100,000 or more founders will spend suing each other.
 The math suggests saving a few bucks up front by using an online incorporation service doesn’t make much sense in the long run.